Five tips to help you save on your food budget

 Here are five suggestions to help with budgeting:

 You can buy dried beans, soak them overnight, and cook them up with tomatoes for a healthier version of baked beans that is cheaper than the canned sort as well as being lighter on salt and sugar content.
-Get a basic set of herbs and spices to add flavour.
+Get a basic set of herbs and spices to add flavor.

 None of that makes it easy to feed a family well on a tight budget: it will always be a challenging task but it can bring satisfaction as well as stress.